-We have audited the accompanying balance sheets of VolitionRX Limited as of December 31, 2011 and 2010, and the related statements of operations, stockholders' equity (deficit) and cash flows for the years ended December 31, 2011 and 2010.
-These financial statements are the responsibility of the Company's management.
+We have audited the accompanying consolidated balance sheets of VolitionRX Limited as of December 31, 2012 and 2011, and the related consolidated statements of operations and comprehensive income, stockholders' equity and cash flows for the years then ended and for the period from inception on August 5, 2010, through December 31, 2012.
+These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
 Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the consolidated financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of VolitionRX Limited as of December 31, 2011 and 2010, and the results of their operations and cash flows for the years ended December 31, 2011 and 2010, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of VolitionRX Limited as of December 31, 2012 and 2011, and the results of their operations and cash flows for the years then ended and for the period from inception on August 5, 2010, through December 31, 2012, in conformity with accounting principles generally accepted in the United States of America.

-The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2 to the financial statements, the Company had accumulated losses of \$3,502,583 as of December 31, 2011, which raises substantial doubt about its ability to continue as a going concern.
+The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
+As discussed in Note 2 to the consolidated financial statements, the Company had accumulated losses of \$7,585,633 negative cash flows from operations and negative working capital as of December 31, 2012, which raises substantial doubt about its ability to continue as a going concern.
 Management's plans concerning these matters are also described in Note 2.
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.